Comparing FSD Pharma (HUGE) & The Competition

 |FSD Pharma Competitors

-FSD Pharma’s peers have higher revenue, but lower earnings than FSD Pharma.
-FSD Pharma is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+FSD Pharma’s competitors have higher revenue, but lower earnings than FSD Pharma.
+FSD Pharma is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary

-FSD Pharma peers beat FSD Pharma on 9 of the 13 factors compared.
+FSD Pharma competitors beat FSD Pharma on 8 of the 13 factors compared.

 About FSD Pharma